Hugh Laurie

 Further Career

 In 2016, the Anglo-American series "The Night Manager" was released, in which Laurie played the role of arms dealer Richard Roper and received his third Golden Globe for it (the first two were for Dr. House).
-This topic had long interested the actor - in 1996 he wrote and published the book "The Gun Seller", which became a bestseller and was translated into other languages.
+This topic had long fascinated the actor - in 1996 he wrote and published the book "The Gun Seller", which became a bestseller and was translated into other languages.

 Hugh Laurie in the series 'The Night Manager'